 Showing posts with label AudioBooks.
 Show all posts

-Recently, I read and reviewed The Girl of Many Crowns by D.H.
-Morris and, today, I want to share my thoughts about the audiobook version of the novel!
-Learn about the book and the author, read my thoughts on the book and be sure to enter for a chance to win a prize in the book tour giveaway at the end of this post.
+Today, I have a thriller in our audiobook review spotlight!
+Take a few minutes and learn about Devious Web and author Shelley Grandy, read my thoughts on the audiobook & be sure to enter for a chance to win a prize in the book tour giveaway at the end of this post!

 Many of our posts contain affiliate links.